Short Bridge - South Santiam River

 Day-Use Area

-The bridge was constructed in 1945, toward the end of Oregon's covered bridge era, when most new bridges were already being built of steel and concrete.
-Linn County chose to stick with tradition, building a classic Howe truss design that would serve the rural community for generations.
+The bridge was constructed in 1945, near the end of Oregon's covered bridge era, when most new crossings were already being built of steel and concrete.
+Linn County chose to continue tradition, constructing a classic Howe truss bridge to serve the rural community.

-The bridge was originally known as Whiskey Butte Bridge.
-Later, residents renamed it Short Bridge in honor of Gordon Short, a well-known local resident who lived near the crossing.
-This kind of renaming was common in rural Oregon, where bridges often became landmarks tied to the families and communities around them.
+Originally known as Whiskey Butte Bridge, it was later renamed Short Bridge in honor of Gordon Short, a well-known resident who lived nearby.
+Renaming bridges after local families was common in rural Oregon, where such crossing often became important community landmarks.

 Cascadia Day-Use Area - Short Bridge

-Wooden Shingle Roof: Unlike most surviving covered bridges that have been re-roofed with metal, Short Bridge retains its original wooden shingle roof, making it one of the few in the state with this authentic historic feature
+Wooden Shingle Roof: Unlike most surviving covered bridges that now have metal roofs, Short Bridge retains a traditional wooden shingle roof, making it one of the few in the state with this authentic historic feature.

-Last of Its Kind on the South Santiam: This is the only remaining historic covered bridge over the South Fork of the South Santiam River, a reminder of the many wooden crossings that once dotted Oregon's waterways
+Last of Its Kind on the South Santiam: It is the only remaining historic covered bridge over the South Santiam River, serving as a reminder of the many wooden crossings that once spanned Oregon's waterways.

 Short Covered Bridge | Facts